rgrantham82/data-analytics-portfolio/about.md

 ## Additional Information

-- Freelancing with multiple clients on diverse data projects.
+- Currently freelancing, collaborating with multiple clients on diverse data projects.
-- Skilled in stakeholder collaboration, translating data into actionable insights.
+- Skilled in stakeholder collaboration, translating data into actionable insights for business growth.

 ## Personal Interests

-Beyond data analytics, I enjoy exploring new technologies, contributing to open-source projects, and staying updated with the latest AI and machine learning trends.
+Beyond data analytics, I enjoy exploring new technologies, contributing to open-source projects, and staying updated with the latest trends in AI and machine learning.
 In my free time, I love hiking, reading science fiction, and volunteering at local community events.

 ## Contact Me